Operation Commando: Background

-Although Van Fleet asked UN commander General Matthew Ridgway for a quick decision on Cudgel and Wrangler, he discarded them himself within a few days.
+Although Van Fleet asked UN commander General Matthew Ridgway for a quick decision on Cudgel and Wrangle, he discarded them himself within a few days.
 Consideration of the probable costs of Cudgel led him to accept instead a substitute plan submitted by General John W. O'Daniel, the I Corps' commander, at the end of September.
 O'Daniel outlined a modest 10-kilometer advance by the I Corps to a new defense line called Jamestown, which would allow I Corps to strengthen its supply lines by reducing the truck hauls during the winter months.
 The Jamestown line began on the west bank of the Imjin River a little over 9 mi northeast of Munsan-ni, then arched gently northeast to the town of Samich'on on the Sami-ch'on River (38.002°N 126.877°E).
 For the next 10 mi the line ran northeast, rejoining the Imjin River near the town of Kyeho-dong, then hugged the high ground south of the Yokkokch'on for about 12 mi until it reached the area of Chut'oso, 6 mi northwest of Ch'orwon.
 From Chut'oso, the line ran east by north for about 10 mi, ending approximately 5 mi northeast of Ch'orwon at the village of Chungasan.
-Seizure of the key terrain features along this line would screen the Yonch'on-Ch'orwon Valley lines of communication from enemy observation and artillery fire, permit development of the Seoul-Ch'orwon-Kumhwa railroad line, and allow the main line of resistance to be advanced.
+Seizure of the key terrain features along this line would screen the Yonch'on-Ch'orwon Valley lines of communication from enemy observation and artillery fire, permit development of the Seoul-Ch'orwon-Kumhwa railroad line and allow the main line of resistance to be advanced.
 In addition, the I Corps' offensive would keep the enemy off balance and prevent the Eighth Army troops from getting stale.